skip to main content

 By

 A business name is a company's officially registered name, while a trademark is a form of legal protection for that name, preventing it from being used by another business.
+If you're wondering how to trademark a business name, the process involves registering it with the United States Patent and Trademark Office (USPTO), giving you nationwide protection.

 There's a short answer and a long answer to this question.
 Let's start with the short answer.
 The business name is simply that, a name, a way to identify a business, entity, or individual.
 Due to the potential value of a trademark and the inherent property rights entailed within a trademark, the application for a trademark is much more complicated.
 Trademarks are registered under the federal government through an application process that can last over six months.
 The property rights of trademarks can be enforced by both the federal government and by the states.